Frequently Asked Questions

 - Additional training after you’ve gone live, if required, for example if an Administrator leaves and hasn’t trained up his/her successor; additional training delivered online by ‘webinar’ on an agreed hourly mrate.

 The set-up cost and monthly Licence vary according to the Disc variant in question.
 For more information on pricing for your own Disc implementation, contact us at firstname.lastname@example.org

-Disc is delivered to members through the Disc Desktop (a secure, members-only website that provides all the information you’ll need, plus the tools to submit incident reports etc) or through the Disc App.
-To download the App got to the AppStore (for iPhone) or Google Playstore (for Android) and search for ‘Littoralis Disc App’.
+Disc is delivered to members through the Disc Desktop (a secure, members-only website) or through the Disc smartphone App.
+To download the App go to the AppStore (for iPhone) or Google Playstore (for Android) and search for ‘Littoralis Disc App’.
 Load onto your smartphone, open it and follow the on-screen instructions.

 In many cases they are designated as ‘Authors’ enabling them to add current-awareness information into the system and share it with other members.
 Some of them, additionally, can access the local Disc database of offenders, add incident reports or offender details, add other police officers as members, and access Disc’s useful ‘analytics’.

 In every Disc system the Administrator can optionally enable all incident reports – or just selected ones – to be sent direct to a police email address so that, fir example, a community policing team can be aware of incidents which perhaps have not otherwise been reported to the police.